BBj-Plugins/BBjInfiniteScroll/docs/README.md

 BBjInfiniteScroll ships a helper class `BBjInfiniteScrollPaginator` which can help you paginate your data.

-With `BBjInfiniteScrollPaginator` you set the total amount of the items and number of items per page , then the paginater provides you with the:
+With `BBjInfiniteScrollPaginator` you set the total amount of the items and number of items per page , then the paginator provides you with the:

 - **StartIndex**: The index of the first item
 - **EndIndex**: The index of the last item